Will AI Replace Data Scientists?

 Is data science still a good career in 2026?βΎ

-How is AI changing data science?βΎ
+How is AI changing what data scientists do day-to-day?βΎ